 - Mouth check – get them to open their mouth as wide as possible.
 The straps should be snug on their skin and head without moving around everywhere.

-The perfect bike
+Pick the perfect bike

 Keep the bike safe

 You’ve got your child the perfect bike.
-They’ve got all the safety equipment they require.
+They’ve got all the bike safety equipment they require.
 Now you need to protect the bike!

-The Halfords Essential Kids Bike Lock is easy to carry in a bag and will keep the bike secure.
+The Halfords Essential Kids’ Bike Lock is easy to carry in a bag and will keep the bike secure.
 It also comes in a cool colour scheme!

 If you’re worried about a misplaced key and an impromptu trip to school to break the bike free, consider one of our many combination bike locks.
 Just as secure, there are plenty of compact options so that your child will have no problem carrying their lock to school.